Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations

-The full parameter space for initial conditions is vast, and it extends past the values sampled in this study.
-To test the robustness of our NN models, we have performed additional SPH simulations both within the interpolation regime as well as for data outside of the sampled parameter space.
+The full parameter space for initial conditions is vast and extends beyond the values sampled in this study.
+To test the robustness of our NN models, we performed additional SPH simulations both within the interpolation regime and in regions outside of the sampled parameter space.

-\begin{itemize} \item \textbf{Interpolation:} For the interpolation dataset, we primarily focus on evaluating how the model generalizes for different initial masses.
-We perform SPH collisions involving $45$ and $23 \msun$ stars at $2.5 $ Myr, which is roughly halfway through the main sequence lifetime of the $45 \msun$ star.
-We ran collisions at pericenter distances enclosing $0, 0.4, 0.8$, and $1$ of the total stellar mass, and at velocities $(10, 500, 2000, 8000)$ km/s.
+\begin{itemize} \item \textbf{Interpolation:} For the interpolation dataset, we primarily focused on evaluating how well the model generalizes for different initial masses.
+We perform SPH collisions involving $45$ and $23 \msun$ stars at $2.5 $ Myr, which is roughly halfway through the MS lifetime of the $45 \msun$ star.
+We ran collisions at pericenter distances enclosing $0, 0.4, 0.8$, and $1$ times the total stellar mass, and at velocities $(10, 500, 2000, 8000)$ km/s.

-\item \textbf{TAMS Set:} We constructed a grid at $562$ Myr, near the TAMS for a $2 \msun$ star ($\sim 600$ Myr), following the same sampling techniques for the secondary masses, velocities, and pericenter distances as the base TAMS grid.
-Although this grid is almost identical to the existing $2\msun$ TAMS grid, we aim to test how well the model adapts to collisions of stars near the TAMS.
+\item \textbf{TAMS Set:} We constructed a grid at $562$ Myr, near the TAMS of a $2 \msun$ star ($\sim 600$ Myr), following the same sampling techniques for secondary masses, velocities, and pericenter distances as the base TAMS grid.
+Although this grid is almost identical to the existing $2\msun$ TAMS grid, it eas used to test how well the model adapts to collisions of stars near the TAMS.

-\item \textbf{Extrapolation Set:} Crucially, we wanted to assert how reliable the models are for out-of-distribution data.
-Because our SPH models rely on \texttt{MESA} profiles, we have limited this testing data set to two stellar masses, $75$ and $90 \msun$.
-Note that they are both outside of the range of stellar masses explored in this study.
-We perform collisions between the $75 \msun$ and $90 \msun$ stars at $0.07$ and $3.3$ Myr, roughly at the ZAMS of the $75 \msun$ star and at the TAMS of the $90 \msun$.
-This serves the purpose of testing whether the algorithm has learned the importance of stellar structure variations across time.
-We perform collisions with the same pericenter and velocities values as in the interpolation dataset.
+\item \textbf{Extrapolation Set:} Crucially, we wanted to assess the reliability of the models on out-of-distribution data.
+Because our SPH models rely on \texttt{MESA} profiles, we limited this test data set to two stellar masses of $75$ and $90 \msun$, both outside of the range of stellar masses explored in this study.
+We performed collisions between $75$ and $90 \msun$ stars at $0.07$ and $3.3$ Myr, roughly at the ZAMS of the $75 \msun$ star and the TAMS of the $90 \msun$ star.
+This set served the purpose of testing whether the algorithm has learned the importance of stellar structure variations over time.
+We used the same pericenter distances and velocity values as in the interpolation set.

 \end{itemize}